Aparna-Vijayakumar/Sentiment-Analysis/README.md

 This project uses a simple machine learning model to classify the sentiment of each product review.

 ### Dataset:
-This project uses the Amazon Review dataset, which can be found at https://nijianmo.github.io/amazon/index.html \\
+This project uses the Amazon Review dataset, which can be found at https://nijianmo.github.io/amazon/index.html <br>
 Rather than using the entire dataset, I used only the Beauty, Food, and Automotive categories for my analysis.

 ### Preprocessing: